 - Her husband Franciscus Bovendeert, with a note that he married nr.
 1 in 1864

 I tried to look for subtle clues and suddenly it hit me: the order in which they were listed could only mean one thing: The husband had moved in before the daughter was born, or he would not have been listed second.
 The page did not include a ‘moved in’ date, suggesting the head of the household lived there in 1860 when the register was started.
 If they had come from elsewhere as a family, the husband would have been listed first, which also implies that the mother lived there by herself first.
 If the daughter had been born before the husband moved in, she would have been added as nr.
 2 in 1861, and the husband as nr.
 3 in 1864.
 The fact that Franciscus is listed before the daughter proves that he lived there before her birth.
 This makes him a very plausible candidate for her father.

 I’ll be following up on Franciscus to find out where he lived previously to see when he came into Cornelia Platschart’s life.
 It’s great to have new leads for a brick wall I previously considered unsolvable!

-- Thomas Jones, “Maximizing Your Use of Evidence,” lecture given at National Genealogical Society conference in Las Vegas, NV on 9 May 2013; CD-ROM available from Jamb Inc.
+- Thomas Jones, “Maximizing Your Use of Evidence,” and Elizabeth Shown Mills, “Trousers, Beds, Black Domestic, Tacks, and Housekeeping Bills: “Trivial Details” Can Solve Research Problems,” lectures given at National Genealogical Society conference in Las Vegas, NV in May 2013; CD-ROMs available from Jamb Inc.